onap/oom/docs/oom_developer_guide.rst

   component2:
     enabled: true

-Then in `requirements.yaml`, you'll use these values:
+Then in `Chart.yaml` dependencies section, you'll use these values:

 .. code-block:: yaml